Hexagram 42益Increase

 — Legge (1882)

-The decision-relevant translation is the lesson of upward dedication.
-Founders who hit line 2 typically receive a gift larger than the role technically asked for — the round that comes in oversubscribed, the customer whose lifetime value will rebuild the unit economics, the senior hire who arrives ready to lead.
-The hexagram is explicit that the right move is not to consume the gift inside the organization but to dedicate it to the higher purpose the role exists to serve.
-The king's offering 于帝 — to the highest — is the picture of the executive who routes the windfall to the mission rather than to the team's bonus pool.
+The decision-relevant lesson is upward dedication.
+Those who hit line 2 typically receive a gift larger than the role technically asked for — the scholarship fund handed a donation beyond its remit, the coach handed an athlete of rare talent, the department given a grant well past what it requested.
+The hexagram is explicit that the right move is not to absorb the gift into local comfort but to dedicate it to the higher purpose the role exists to serve.
+The king's offering 于帝 — to the highest — is the picture of routing the windfall to the mission rather than into the ease of the people nearest to hand.
 The fortune is doubled in the line text precisely because the upward dedication makes the gift sustainable; gifts consumed at line 2 do not produce line 5's continuing flow.

 益之用凶事,無咎。有孚中行,告公用圭。